Seeing Sparks, Fin

 “I, uh, I forgot I told my mom I’d be home right after school today!”
 I lied as I sprinted toward the crosswalk.

 Once I reached the street corner, I pressed the crosswalk button about 400 times in a matter of five seconds.
 Unfortunately, my fixed attention on said crosswalk button distracted me so I completely failed to notice who was on the other side of the street and about to head my way.
 Yep.
-Not one, not two, but all three of them.
+Not one, not two, but all three of my new bullies.
 And they had not only already spotted me in their territory, but they were already laughing at me.

 “Hey Egghead!
 Did you get lost?
 Are you running home to Mommy?”
 They intermittently barked at me between peals of laughter.